mohamed-halim-elleuch/python_capa_analyzer/README.md

 ![image10](./screenshots/image10.jpeg)
 ![image11](./screenshots/image11.jpeg)

-based on the informations that we got from the pickle files we understood that the evasive techniques, which were grouped by a specific categories, they contain the malicious apis detected, so we tries to create some rules based on those evasive techniques and apis like this example below:
+based on the informations that we got from the pickle files we understood that the evasive techniques, which were grouped by a specific categories, they contain the malicious apis detected, so we tried to create some rules based on those evasive techniques and apis like this example below:

 evasive techniques and apis extracted from the pickle files:
 ```